junxit/us-congress-bills-117/metadata.md

 - 2021-11-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 4, 1 Present (Roll no. 366). (text: 11/3/2021 CR H6146)
 - 2021-11-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 4, 1 Present (Roll no. 366).(text: 11/3/2021 CR H6146)
 - 2021-11-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2021-12-01 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2021-12-01 — Committee on Environment and Public Works.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2021-12-01 — Committee on Environment and Public Works.
+Reported by Senator Carper without amendment.
+Without written report.
+- 2021-12-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 172.